OpenEvalProject/evals/manuscripts/elife-44210/v2/manuscript.md

 These initial experiments show that methionine availability is rate limiting for T cell activation and differentiation.
 However, another question is how important is sustained methionine supply for T cell function?
 To address this question T cells were activated through TCR/CD28 in a saturating concentration of external methionine (100 μM) for 20 hr prior to culturing in reduced concentrations of methionine for a further 2 hr.
 We then used quantitative single cell assays to assess the impact of acute restriction of methionine availability for protein synthesis, RNA and DNA synthesis in immune activated T cells.
 Protein synthesis was assayed using a single cell assay that quantifies the incorporation of an analogue of puromycin into nascent protein chains in the ribosome; total RNA and DNA synthesis were measured by monitoring incorporation of the nucleoside analogue, 5-ethynyl uridine (EU) or a modified thymidine analogue (EdU) respectively.
 The data show that T cells activated in the presence of 100 μM methionine have high rates of protein, RNA and DNA synthesis (Figure 1g–i).
 However, limiting extracellular methionine availability for 2 hr strikingly impacted on the ability of the cells to maintain these key processes.
 The EC50, that is the concentration of methionine required for half maximal effect was in these TCR/CD28 activated CD4+ cells was 1.39 μM for protein synthesis; 2.94 μM for RNA synthesis and 12.62 μM for the frequency of cells undergoing DNA synthesis (Figure 1j–l).
 Similar experiments were done with Th1 effector cells.
 These were differentiated for 5 days in 100 μM methionine and then maintained for five hours in methionine limited media.
 The data show that the ability of Th1 cells to sustain RNA, protein and DNA synthesis is also dependent on sustained methionine supply (Figure 1m–o).

-## Methionine metabolic pathways in T cells.
+### Methionine metabolic pathways in T cells.

 Methionine is the predominant ‘start’ amino acid used to initiate polypeptide synthesis during mRNA translation.
 Figure 2a shows naïve CD4+ T cells have almost undetectable incorporation of extracellular 3H-methionine into protein, however incorporation of 3H-methionine into protein is greatly increased upon activation through the TCR (Figure 2a).

 ![Figure 2.](https://cdn.elifesciences.org/articles/44210/elife-44210-fig2-v2.jpg)

 **Figure 2.:** (a) 3H radioactivity measured in TCA precipitated protein from isolated CD4+ T cells stimulated through the TCR (CD3/CD28) in the presence of 3H-methionine for the indicated times. (b) Metabolomic analysis of metabolites in the de novo pathway and the salvage pathway of the methionine cycle.
 The graphs show metabolite intensity derived from integrated peak areas of MS intensity from naïve CD4+ T cells and TCR-stimulated CD4+ T cells (CD3/CD28, for 16 hr).
 Enzymes are indicated adjacent to arrows (in blue).
 P values are indicated on each graph.
 Source data is available in Figure 2—source data 1. (c) The histograms show representative intracellular staining of total H3, trimethylated H3K27 (H3K27me3) or trimethylated H3K4 (H3K4me3) from IL7 maintained (unstimulated) or TCR-stimulated (CD3/CD28) CD4+ T cells for 18 hr.
 Geometric mean fluorescence intensities (MFI) are shown in the histograms. (d) The graph shows ratios of H3, H3K27me3 and H3K4me3 MFIs from TCR-stimulated (CD3/CD28) CD4+ T cells compared to unstimulated CD4+ T cells. (e, f) OT2 (CD45.1) cells were adoptively transferred into WT CD45.2 hosts.
 The hosts were immunised with NP-OVA/alum and the transferred OT2 cells were analysed after 3 days.
 The histograms (left) show representative intracellular staining of H3K27me3 (e) and H3K4me3 (f).
 Graphs (right) show ratios of H3K27me3 and H3K4me3 MFIs in activated OT2 CD4+ T cells compared to non-activated host CD4+ T cells 3 days post-immunisation. (g) 3H radioactivity measured in RNA extracted from isolated CD4+ T cells stimulated through the TCR (CD3/CD28) in the presence of 3H-methionine for the indicated times. (h) 3H radioactivity measured in protein or RNA extracted from CD4+ T cells stimulated in parallel to (g) in the presence 3H-phenylalanine for 18 hr. (i) Levels of SAH from unstimulated (naïve cells), TCR-stimulated (CD3/CD28, 18 hr) CD4+ T cells or IL2 maintained Th1 cells ± methionine for 18 hr. (j) The histograms show representative intracellular staining of total H3, trimethylated H3K27 (H3K27me3) or trimethylated H3K4 (H3K4me3) from IL7 maintained (unstimulated) or TCR-stimulated (CD3/CD28) CD4+ T cells±methionine as indicated (18 hr). (k) Percentage of RNA with m6A modification, as determined by ELISA, in Th1 cells cultured with decreasing methionine concentrations for 5 hr (as indicated). (l) Percentage of RNA with m5C modification, as determined by ELISA, in Th1 cells cultured ±methionine for 5 hr.
 (Error bars are mean ± s.d of: (a–d, i–l) three biological replicates (e–f) six biological replicates. (g,h) 4 (RNA) biological replicates and five biological replicates (protein).
-MFIs are indicated in the histograms, points on the graphs indicate biological replicates. (b, e, l) t -test; (d,i,k) One-way ANOVA; P= *<0.05, **<0.01, ***<0.001, ****<0.0001; Flow cytometry gating strategies are provided in Supplementary file 1).10.7554/eLife.44210.005Figure 2—source data 1.+ T cells (N1-3) and TCR-stimulated CD4+ T cells (S1-3).
+MFIs are indicated in the histograms, points on the graphs indicate biological replicates. (b, e, l) t -test; (d,i,k) One-way ANOVA; P= *<0.05, **<0.01, ***<0.001, ****<0.0001; Flow cytometry gating strategies are provided in Supplementary file 1).

 One explanation for the environmental methionine requirement for T cells is that it fuels protein synthesis.
 However methionine fuels other essential metabolic pathways, consequently we used mass spectrometry to explore methionine metabolism in CD4+ T cells stimulated via the T cell antigen receptor/CD28 complex.
 In particular, the methionine cycle which is initiated when methionine is converted into S-adenosylmethionine (SAM) in an ATP-consuming reaction and catalysed by methionine adenosyltransferase (MAT2A).
 Methyltransferases then transfer the methyl group from SAM to yield S-adenosylhomocysteine (SAH) and a methylated substrate.
 SAH is swiftly converted into homocysteine (HCy) by S-adenosylhomocysteine hydrolase (AHCY, also known as SAHH).
 The T cell metabolomics data show that SAM levels remain relatively constant between TCR stimulated and naïve CD4+ T cells (Figure 2b).
 However, TCR activated cells show an increase in the generation of S-adenosylhomocysteine (SAH) and HCy (Figure 2b).
 This increased production of SAH and HCy demonstrates that triggering the TCR drives increased flow through the methionine cycle.
 HCy has two potential metabolic fates, that is, it can be converted to cystathionine, or recycled back into methionine via subsequent enzymatic reactions through the de novo pathway.
 In the de novo pathway, methionine synthase (MTR) and the cofactor vitamin B12 perform the rate-limiting step of incorporating methyl groups derived from folate metabolism and HCy to produce methionine.
 SAM can also be utilised for polyamine synthesis, providing spermine and spermidine and yielding 5-methylthioadenosine (MTA).
 The sulphur of MTA can be recycled back into methionine using the salvage pathway, the first step of which is catalysed by MTA phosphorylase (MTAP) to generate 5-methylthioribose-1-phosphate (reviewed in Mentch and Locasale, 2016; Albers, 2009).
 In this context, further evidence that TCR triggering drives the methionine cycle is provided by the data showing that activated CD4+ T cells accumulate 5-methylthioadenosine (MTA) and Methyl-5-thio-5-D-ribose 1-phosphate; metabolites produced downstream of polyamine synthesis.
 Activated CD4+ T cells also had increased levels of cystathionine and 2-oxobutanoate (C4H6O3); the latter is produced when cystathionine gamma-lyase converts cystathionine to cysteine (Figure 2b).